1961 NCAA University Division men's basketball gambling scandal: Motivations from some involved individuals

 With Jack Molinas, however, his interests in the life of the illicit had likely stemmed from the days when his parents owned a bar in Brooklyn at the time called "The Eagle Bar", with Jack often hearing stories from racketeers bragging and sometimes telling tall tales to him that ultimately stuck with him for the rest of his life.
 He would also admit his interests in gambling were not necessarily about the money he'd potentially receive from his bets, but rather the fun and excitement that gambling and moving numbers around from said gambling gave him, with winning on his bets feeling glorious to him.
 However, Molinas would not feel any remorse for his actions, stating that "[m]y so-called crimes hadn't hurt anybody except some bettors and some bookies".
 Meanwhile, Joe Hacken was considered a genuine basketball nut that previously had nine prior bookmaking convictions before his arrest in the gambling scandal.
-Not only that, but he was also considered to have been involved in the CCNY point-shaving scandal (though was never caught during that period of time), was the stepbrother of one of the caught fixers named Cornelius Kelleher, and had bragged about fixing his first college basketball game when he was 18 years old back in 1938.
+Not only that, but he was also considered to have been involved in the 1951 college basketball point-shaving scandal (though was never caught during that period of time), was the stepbrother of one of the caught fixers named Cornelius Kelleher, and had bragged about fixing his first college basketball game when he was 18 years old back in 1938.